flowdee/hearthstone-cards/README.txt

 == Changelog ==

 = Version 2.3.0 (29th April 2016) =
+* !!!
+After updating the plugin you have to re-activate it !!!
 * New: New cards and data will now be fetched via an API automatically
 * New: Card data cache can be renewed manually via settings page
 * New: Plugin can now be translated by the community